 While I really respect women who can or have to manage all aspects of life, including full-time job, kids, family, etc, I also feel the women who decide to take the path of doing job as stay at home moms (SAHM) should not feel disheartened.
 To each, their own.
 What works for one family, might not work for someone else, and vice versa.
 So, comparing yourself to a working mom is going to waste your time getting out of the unwanted depression that comes with it.
 Better to not compare your life with anyone else, and focus on what you can do which is best for your situation.
 Comparison sucks, train your mind to ward that off.

 Also, don’t think of working from home as a taboo, which makes you feel looked down upon by people who only respect people with white collared jobs.
 Trust me they are dealing with own insecurities in life.
 Think of it as something you decided to go for as per the system that works for your family after you became a mother.

 6. This is the right time to convert your passion into a source of income

 I still remember how much I loved to write as a kid.
-I used to buy diaries and fill pages of it with my thoughts, my feelings.
+Buying diaries and filling pages of it with my thoughts, my feelings was an experience in itself.
 I had even won an essay writing competition in school once.
 That was a very small thing, but it had definitely given me a boost at that time.
 Once I had started working, those things came to a sudden stop.
 But after I became a mother and took a break for my daughter, my urge to start writing came back.
 And this time that urge was so strong, that I started this blog.
 I discovered my love for baking also after I became a mother.